| Safe Haskell | Safe |

 the

-returned.
-Also, empty line at the end is to be expected if 'n' was last character on output (for example ifputStrLn
+IOaction).
+If no lines are produced then[""]returned.
+Also, empty line at the end is to be expected if 'n' was last character on output (for example ifputStrLnwas last action).